Design System

 May – December 2025

+When I joined AMD's UX team, the product didn't have a shared design foundation.
 Designers organized files differently, colors were applied inconsistently, and components varied from screen to screen.
-The team was also preparing for a full software redesign — which meant the inconsistency wasn't just a current problem, it was about to be a much bigger one.
+The team was also preparing for a full software redesign, which meant the inconsistency wasn't just a current problem.
+It was about to be a much bigger one.
+I took on building the design system from the ground up, not as a cleanup effort, but as the structural layer the redesign would be built on top of.

-High-Level Audit
+Audit

 Design Foundation

-The push for a better color foundation.
+A better color foundation.

-A proper spacing & radius token system.
+A spacing and radius token system.

 Component Library